NikosEfth/freedom/README.md

 Specifically for `freedom` experiments, you can change the hyperparameters described in the paper by specifying `--kappa`, `--miu`, and `--ni`.

 ### Expected results
+All mAPs in this paper are calculated as in [Radenović et. al.](https://arxiv.org/abs/1711.02512)

 The experiments conducted with the `run_retrieval.py` script produce the following Domain Conversion mAP (%) results for the `datasets` and `methods` outlined above.
 By running the experiments as described, you should expect the following numbers for the CLIP backbone:

 #### ImageNet-R